pulumi/pulumi-tf-provider-boilerplate/README.md

     yarn link @pulumi/foo
     ```

-1. Create a minmal program for the provider, i.e. one that creates the smallest-footprint resource.
+1. Create a minimal program for the provider, i.e. one that creates the smallest-footprint resource.
 Place this code in `index.ts`.
-1. Configure any necessary environmental variables and ensure the program runs successfully via `pulumi up`.
+1. Configure any necessary environment variables and ensure the program runs successfully via `pulumi up`.
 1. Once the program completes successfully, verify the resource was created in the provider's UI.
-1. Destroy any resources created by the progam via `pulumi destroy`.
+1. Destroy any resources created by the program via `pulumi destroy`.

 Optionally, you may create additional examples for SDKs in other languages supported by Pulumi.